curlyLasagna/Data-Mining-Coursework/Assignment_1/main.typ

 = Dataset

-The dataset is a modified version from Carnegie Mellon University's StatLib datasets.
-Each row contains information about a vehicle's horsepower, weight, acceleration, with an endgoal of predicting a vehicle's miles per gallon
+The dataset is a modified version from Carnegie Mellon University's StatLib dataset.
+Each row contains the following information about a vehicle:

+- `horsepower`: Describes the power output of engines
+- `weight`: Describes how heavy something is
+- `acceleration`: Rate at which velocity changes over time
+- `displacement`: Total volume of air and fuel an engine can displace
+- `model_year`: A vehicle's production period

+These features are stated to have an endgoal of predicting a vehicle's miles per gallon, which is the prediction question that I'll work with to create a regression model.

 = Exploratory Data Analysis